6-6.100 - Attorney General's Authority to Compromise Cases

 6-6.421 - Payment of Amount Offered

-The taxpayer should make payments due by cashier's or certified check or money order, payable to the "United States Treasury."
-If the taxpayer submits a check or money order with the offer, the United States Attorney should hold the check or money order pending the Government's action on the offer.
-If the Government accepts the offer, the United States Attorney should deposit the check or money order by the direct deposit (lockbox) system pursuant to OBD Order 2110.19 (June 23, 1986), and should advise both the Tax Division and the IRS Service Center of the deposit.
+The taxpayer should make payments due by cashier’s or certified check or money order, payable to the “United States Department of Justice.”
+The United States Attorney should hold any check or money order submitted with the offer, pending the Government’s action on the offer.
+If the Government accepts the offer, the United States Attorney should deposit the check or money order by the direct deposit (lockbox) system, pursuant to DOJ Policy Statement 7000.01 “Deposit of Cash Collections Resulting from Department of Justice Civil Litigation and Enforcement” (Nov.
+5, 2012), and should advise both the Tax Division and the IRS Service Center of the deposit.
 If the Government rejects the offer, the United States Attorney should return the check or money order to the offeror.
 If a bank does not honor any check, or if the taxpayer fails to make any payment by the due date, the United States Attorney should immediately advise the Tax Division.

 6-6.422 - Time for Processing Offers

-When submitting an offer in compromise to the Tax Division for approval, the United States Attorney should allow a sufficient period of time for the Tax Division to act on the offer.
+When submitting a settlement offer to the Tax Division for approval, the United States Attorney should allow a sufficient period of time for the Tax Division to act on the offer.
 The amount of time required will vary, depending upon the nature and complexity of the case, and the amount involved.
-For example, the Tax Division must submit a settlement involving a refund or credit in excess of $2 million of income, excess profits, estate or gift tax, or certain excise taxes to the Joint Committee on Taxation.
+For example, the Tax Division must submit a settlement involving a refund or credit in excess of $2 million of income ($5 million of income in the case of corporations), estate or gift tax, or certain excise taxes to the Joint Committee on Taxation.
 For such a case, the Government is likely to need a minimum of 90 days.
 Even in a relatively uncomplicated matter, where the case requires no additional investigation or submissions, the Government will need a minimum of 45 days.

 Additionally, the Tax Division needs time to consult with IRS counsel or obtain additional information from the IRS.
 Except in a case that IRS counsel has classified as S.O.P.
-(Settlement Option Procedure), the Tax Division will always obtain the written recommendation of IRS counsel on an offer in compromise of a tax case.
+(Settlement Option Procedure), the Tax Division will always obtain the written recommendation of IRS counsel on a settlement offer in a tax case.
 Further, before the Tax Division can act on any offer, the IRS may need to prepare additional computations and/or conduct an investigation.
-When a settlement is based on collectibility, the IRS almost always needs to conduct an investigation.
+When a settlement is based on collectability, the IRS may also need to conduct an investigation.

 For all of these reasons, the United States Attorney should protect the Government's interest by urging the proponent of the offer and the court to allow the Government ample time to process an offer.